FeralInteractive/medieval2-unitcards/README.md

     * Input text file utilised by the python script to generate unit cards with specified models, textures, poses and factions.
 Contains a single unit entry as an example.

 Note: Source assets have not been provided.
-However a folder structure has been provided for easy interaction with the portrait_creator.py script..
+However a folder structure has been provided for easy interaction with the portrait_creator.py script.
 The portrait_creator.py script expects a ‘.dae’ format for models and ‘.png’ format for texture files.

 ## Preparing Assets